Skip to main content Skip to page footer

 contact form

-24/7 use of renewable energy for cooling
+Importance of electricity storage: 24/7 use of renewable energy for cooling supply

-Part of the solution - thermal energy storage
+Part of the solution - Thermal energy storage

-The use of ice storage systems is particularly suitable when some of the energy generated is to be used for cooling applications, such as air conditioning in buildings or cooling in industrial processes.
-The ice storage system absorbs the energy in the form of cold and releases it when the cold is needed but there is no or insufficient energy available from renewable sources.
+The use of ice thermal energy storages is particularly suitable when some of the electricity generated is to be used for cooling applications, such as air conditioning in buildings or cooling industrial processes.
+The ice storage tank absorbs the energy in the form of cold and releases it when the cold is needed even when renewable energy is unavailable or insufficient.

-Cooling supply even when little energy is available
+Cooling supply even when power is low

 A new dynamic for ice storage - the sp.ICE